 If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the offering price per share and the net tangible book value per share after this offering.
 Our net tangible book value as of September 30, 2006 was approximately \$39.1 million, or approximately \$1.26 per share of common stock.
 Net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of common stock outstanding.
-Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering and the net tangible book value per share of common stock in this offering.
+Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of common stock immediately after the closing of this offering.

-After giving effect to the sale of the shares of common stock at an offering price of \$16.00 per share, after deducting placement agents' fees and estimated offering expenses payable by us, our net tangible book value as of September 30, 2006 would have been approximately \$96.5 million, or \$2.77 per share of common stock.
-This represents an immediate increase in net tangible book value of \$1.51 per share to existing stockholders and an immediate dilution of \$13.23 per share to new investors purchasing shares of common stock in this offering at the offering price.
+After giving effect to the sale of the shares of common stock at an assumed offering price of \$16.00 per share, after deducting estimated placement agents' fees and estimated offering expenses payable by us, our net tangible book value as of September 30, 2006 would have been approximately \$85.8 million, or \$2.52 per share of common stock.
+This represents an immediate increase in net tangible book value of \$1.26 per share to existing stockholders and an immediate dilution of \$13.48 per share to new investors purchasing shares of common stock in this offering at the assumed offering price.